-When you first met the Narcissist, they mournfully depicted woeful tales of being cheated on, taken advantage of, and having suffered a dreadful childhood.
+When you met the Narcissist, they mournfully depicted woeful tales of being cheated on, taken advantage of, and how dreadful their childhood was.
 Their parents neglected them and let them down, as have all the ex-partners in their life – as evidenced by their “crazy Ex” who blew up your partner’s phone as the two of you dined by candlelight.

 It felt so real, and all you wanted to do was show them that there is a true and comforting love available for them.
 Your love…and so you set out on a mission to prove that you could love them past all of their wounds and vulnerability.